Seteeri/Particle/snippets/notes/PARTICLE.md

     * Make NIL type [Done]
     * Draw str cdr with dot [Done]
     * Draw num in car [?]
-    * When enter-list, change ptr symbol to reflect it instead of pos
+      * Handle decimals
     * Rewrite entering text
       * Need pointer/new fns to change layout, new row/col
         * Change pointer symbol to reflect layout: p0^ or p0>
       * Should be consistent with outline format
       * Default layout is oriented towards lists of text/num/syms similar to alphanumerical outlines
+    * Rewrite list handling
+      * When enter-list, change ptr symbol to reflect it instead of pos
     * Draw symbols with cons cell

     * Fix lay-atom function - why checking b?